Daniel2193/PSVR_JoyCon_VR_Bridge/README.md

 # Known issues

-- Small drift on left Joycon
+- Small drift on left Joycon when resting
 - Small drift on right Joycon when moving